TheScienceMuseum/heritageconnector/_posts/DRAFT 2021-02-01-tanc-webinar.md

 # Deep Discoveries (Lora Angelova)

-Project Investigators: The National Archives, University of Surrey, Victoria and Albert Museum and Royal Botanic Garden Edinburgh
+Project Investigators: The National Archives, University of Surrey, Victoria and Albert Museum, and Royal Botanic Garden Edinburgh
-Project Partners: The Gainsborough Weaving Company, The Museum of Domestic Design and Architecture and Sanderson Design Archive
+Project Partners: The Gainsborough Weaving Company, The Museum of Domestic Design and Architecture, and Sanderson Design Archive

 The [Deep Discoveries](https://tanc-ahrc.github.io/DeepDiscoveries/) project is carrying out research into the application of computer vision search tools for enhancing the ability of general audiences and specialist researchers to discover visual collections in new and/or more effective ways.